-Gregory Daddis is an associate professor of history and director of Chapman’s MA Program in War and Society (http://www.chapman.edu/wilkinson/graduate-studies/ma-warsociety.aspx).
+Gregory Daddis is a professor of history and director of Chapman’s MA Program in War and Society (http://www.chapman.edu/wilkinson/graduate-studies/ma-warsociety.aspx).
 Dr. Daddis joined the History Department in the summer of 2015 after having served as the Chief of the American History Division in the Department of History at the United States Military Academy at West Point.
 A retired US Army colonel, he has served in both Operations Desert Storm and Iraqi Freedom.
 Dr. Daddis specializes in the history of the Vietnam Wars and the Cold War era.

 Select Articles and Book Chapters